1989 Liberty Bowl

 The 1989 Liberty Bowl was a college football postseason bowl game played on December 28, 1989, in Memphis, Tennessee.
 The 31st edition of the Liberty Bowl was contested between the Ole Miss Rebels and the Air Force Falcons.

 Background

-The Rebels finished tied for 4th in the Southeastern Conference while the Falcons finished 2nd in the Western Athletic Conference.
+The Rebels finished tied for 4th position in the Southeastern Conference while the Falcons finished 2nd in the Western Athletic Conference.
 This was the first year in which the winner of the Commander in Chief's Trophy received an automatic bid to the Liberty Bowl.
 The two teams had matched up before in 1983.
-Chucky Mullins (who had been paralyzed in a game just two months prior) visited the Ole Miss locker room prior to the game in his first visit outside the hospital prior to his injury.
+Chucky Mullins (who had been paralyzed in a game just two months ago) visited the Ole Miss locker room prior to the game in his first visit outside the hospital prior to his injury.